AnanthaPadmanaban-KrishnaKumar/Visionary-Sign-Detector/README.md

 One of the main drawbacks of our current project is the significant amount of time taken by the Gemini AI Large Language Model (LLM) for processing and interpretation.
 This delay poses a challenge to the real-time applicability of our system in autonomous driving scenarios.
 Since timely decision-making is critical in ADAS, any lag, particularly in the interpretation phase, can potentially impact the safety and effectiveness of autonomous vehicles.

 ## Future Directions
 As we advance our project to improve the efficiency and real-time applicability of our system for autonomous driving scenarios, we are integrating a strategic Natural Language Processing (NLP) component along with our ongoing efforts in Model Simplification and Hybrid Model Development.
 This integration aims to address the processing time challenges of the Gemini AI model.
-Our three-pronged approach now includes:
+Our two-pronged approach now includes:

-### Model Simplification
-We are refining the Gemini AI model to be more focused and efficient for traffic sign interpretation, which involves:

-- **Narrowing the Scope**: Tailoring the model specifically for traffic sign recognition to minimize computational load.
-- **Optimizing the Architecture**: Streamlining the model's structure to enhance processing speed while ensuring accurate traffic sign interpretation.
-- **Enhanced Feature Selection**: Focusing on essential features for traffic sign detection to quicken the interpretation process.

 ### Hybrid Model Development
 We are concurrently developing a hybrid model that leverages the strengths of both rule-based systems and AI, including: